azolyomi/GalaxyRaider/README.md

 **(1)** Run the command `.config`.
 This will compile all the resources that the bot needs, generate the necessary files and create your local server configuration.
 This command will also generate default roles and channels.
-**If you delete auto-generated channels** you must re-registering the bot to different channels before usage (explained below).
+**If you delete auto-generated channels** you must re-register the bot to different channels before usage (explained below).

 Now, the bot has generated you four roles, one for each category of AFK check it performs.
 If you would prefer to have your own roles integrate with the bot, at this point you can register those with this command!